The contribution of Galactic TeV pulsar wind nebulae to Fermi-LAT diffuse emission: Results and Discussion

 Pulsar wind nebulae are expected to contribute to $\gamma$ observations both in the GeV and TeV energy domains.
 We indicate with $\PhiGeV$ ($\PhiTeV$) the integrated source flux in the energy range $1-100\,{\rm GeV}$ ($1-100\,{\rm TeV}$) probed by Fermi-LAT (H.E.S.S.).
-We assume that all the sources in the considered population have approximately the same emission spectrum, described by a broken power-law with different spectral indexes $\betaGeV$ and $\betaTeV$ in the GeV and TeV energy domain and with a transition energy $E_0 = 0.3\,{\rm TeV}$ located between the ranges probed by Fermi-LAT and H.E.S.S.
-This spectral shape leads to a consistent description of HGPS and 3FGL catalogue for $\betaGeV \le 2$, see Method for a detailed discussion.
-In this assumption, the ratio
+We assume that all the sources in the considered population have approximately the same emission spectrum, described by a broken power-law with different spectral indexes $\betaGeV$ and $\betaTeV$ in the GeV and TeV energy domain and with a transition energy $E_0 = [0.1-1.0]\,{\rm TeV}$ located between the ranges probed by Fermi-LAT and H.E.S.S..
+At high energies ($E\ge E_0$), we allow the source spectral index to move inside the range $\betaTeV = [1.9 - 2.5]$ measured by H.E.S.S. \citep{H.E.S.S.:2018zkf} for identified PWNe, see Appendix A. The index $\betaGeV$ is instead determined by requiring realistic values for the parameter $\Rphi$, defined as the ratio

-between fluxes emitted by a given source in different energy domains is fixed and can be calculated as a function of $\betaGeV$ and $\betaTeV$ as it is discussed in Section \ref{sec:method}.

-At high energies ($E\ge E_0$), we take the average spectrum observed by HESS \citep{H.E.S.S.:2018zkf} as a reference, i.e. we assume that all sources have $\betaTeV = 2.3$.
-The index $\betaGeV$ is instead determined by requiring realistic values for the flux ratio $\Rphi$.
-In our calculations, we take as a reference the values $\Rphi=500$ and $1000$ that correspond to $\betaGeV=1.7$ and $1.9$, respectively.
-The adopted values for $\Rphi$ are validated by considering the average observational properties of PWNe observed by Fermi-LAT and H.E.S.S. in the GeV/TeV domain, see Section \ref{sec:method} for details.
-Moreover, the corresponding spectral shapes are consistent with theoretical predictions of $\gamma$-ray emission from PWNe, as e.g. discussed by \cite{Bucciantini:2010pd,Torres:2014iua}.
+between fluxes emitted by a given source in different energy domains.
+As it is discussed in Sect.~\nameref{sec:method}, we obtain a consistent description of the HGPS and the Fermi Large Area Telescope Fourth Source Catalog data released two (4FGL-DR2) for $\Rphi=\left[250-1500\right]$ that corresponds to $\betaGeV$ inside the global range $\betaGeV=[1.06-2.19]$ (see Eq.~\ref{Rphi} for the general relationship between the spectral parameters in our analysis).
+The assumed source spectrum can be further validated by considering the average observational properties of PWNe observed by Fermi-LAT and H.E.S.S. in the GeV/TeV domain, see Sect \nameref{sec:method} for details.
+Moreover, the corresponding spectral shapes are consistent with theoretical predictions for $\gamma$-ray emission from PWNe \cite{Bucciantini:2010pd,Torres:2014iua}.